• Facebook

 Ingredients labelled and shown separately.

-• Chicken broth – I’ve added my own broth recipe for this soup.
+• Chicken broth – I’ve used my own broth recipe for this soup.
 But you can use pre-made vegetable stock or chicken stock, too.
-The shredded chicken in this recipe comes from this broth.
-You can use any leftover chicken if you are using pre-made broth (or grill a breast piece separately).

 • Chili oil – This is a Chinese condiment that adds a subtle layer of heat to the dish.
 I make my own chili oil at home, which I use.
 You can use any store-bought ones, too, or use regular oil instead.